 The FDIC will make 50% of uninsured funds available to depositors on Monday, the FDIC said.
 That amount could increase as the FDIC sells the remaining assets of the bank.

-The failure is causing an unusually large estimated hit to the FDIC's Deposit Insurance Fund — the pot of money that banks pay into to resolve failed banks.
+The failure is an outsized hit, compared to the size of the bank, to the FDIC's Deposit Insurance Fund — the pot of money that banks pay into to resolve failed banks.
 The agency projects that the failure will cost the DIF $43 million, although that estimate could change over time as assets are sold, the FDIC said.

 The First National Bank of Lindsay previously reported assets of $107.8 million.
-Deposits totalled $97.5 million, and around $7.1 million of those deposits exceeded FDIC insurance limits, the agency said.
+Deposits totaled $97.5 million, and around $7.1 million of those deposits exceeded FDIC insurance limits, the agency said.

 That amount could change as the agency receives additional information from customers, the FDIC said.